-READ MORE: Around the World in 18 Wines
+READ MORE: The Best Wine Destinations Around the World

 We stopped for a mini break in Greve-in-Chianti, a Chianti tourist town.
 We chose to stop for gelato and cappuccinos before doing some souvenir shopping.
 To be honest, we did not get very far beyond the main square so I do not have a ton of thoughts on the town; however, it was an incredibly cute town square and the coffee was lovely!
 There is a famous butcher in the town square which we did not visit, but Alessandro picked up some meats there for Stop #4.
 They left us wanting to return to pick some up for ourselves…delish!